Christina1106/VLSI-LAB-EXP-5/README.md

-# SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE
+# VLSI-LAB-EXP-5

-## AIM:
+SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

-To simulate and synthesis finite state machine using Xilinx ISE.
+# AIM:

-## APPARATUS REQUIRED:
+To simulate and synthesis finite state machine using Vivado 2023.2.

-Xilinx 14.7
+# APPARATUS REQUIRED:
-Spartan6 FPGA
+Vivado 2023.2

-## PROCEDURE:
+# PROCEDURE:
 STEP:1 Start the Xilinx navigator, Select and Name the New project.
 STEP:2 Select the device family, device, package and speed.
 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.